Dial In Your Core Offer For a More Powerful Marketing Plan(Last Updated On: August 19, 2021)

-Unfortunately, it’s not that simple.
-And many times the opposite result is what you end up with when you offer too many types of training programs.
+Unfortunately, that’s not how it usually works.
+More times than not you end up with the opposite result when you offer too many types of training programs.

 Having multiple programs makes marketing more challenging.
-You either end up diluting the marketing to try and speak to everyone or you have to stretch to market each of the programs individually.
+You either end up diluting the marketing to try and speak to everyone, OR you have to stretch to market each of the programs individually.
+Both are bad.

 Strengthen Your Core (Offer)

 Your Core Offer is the economic driver of your business.
 It’s the ONE program that drives your success.
-It’s what you are marketing to attract your Ideal Client.
+It’s the best solution to the problem your Ideal Client is trying to solve.
+So, yeah, it’s pretty important.

 Notice it isn’t Core OFFERS.

-There are a lot of personal trainers and fitness business owners out there that make a huge marketing mistake by not clearly defining their Core Offer.
-They are a jack of all trades, master of none.
+There are a lot of gyms out there that make a huge mistake by not clearly defining their Core Offer.
+That leads to trying to appeal to everyone (scope creep).
+They are seen as a jack of all trades, master of none.
+And tragically they never are top of mind as a solution for anyone in their target market.

 You want to dominate your area with your Core Offer.
-It’s the ONE THING you’re known for around town and maybe even through our industry some day.
+It’s the #1 THING you’re known for in your market.
+If you’ve read ‘Good to Great’, think ‘Hedgehog Concept’.

 It’s focused and specific.